arsduo/koala/readme.md

     # You can use those params to easily get the next (or prevous) page
     page = graph.get_page(feed.next_page_params)

-You can make multiple calls at once using Facebook's batch API:

-    # Returns an array of results as if they were called non-batch
-    graph.batch do
-      graph.get_connections('me', 'friends')
-      graph.get_object('me')
-      graph.get_picture('me')
-    end

 Check out the wiki for more examples.

 The old-school REST API